-- served under a dynamic retail rate structure with an LSE or subject to a contractual arrangement with a PRD Provider where such rate or compensation arrangement can change on an hourly basis, is linked to or based upon a PJM real-time LMP trigger at a substation location within a transmission zone as electrically close as practical to the applicable load, and results in predictable response to varying wholesale electricity prices; - subject to advanced metering capable of recording electricity consumption at an interval of one hour or less; and - subject to Supervisory Control as defined in the Reliability Assurance Agreement to curtail the demand should PJM declare an emergency condition.
+- served under a dynamic retail rate structure with an LSE or subject to a contractual arrangement with a PRD Provider where such rate or compensation arrangement can change on an hourly basis, is linked to or based upon a PJM real-time LMP trigger at a substation location within a transmission zone as electrically close as practical to the applicable load, and results in predictable response to varying wholesale electricity prices; - subject to advanced metering capable of recording electricity consumption at an interval of one hour or less; - subject to Supervisory Control as defined in the Reliability Assurance Agreement to curtail the demand should PJM declare an emergency condition; and - Shall exclude Critical Natural Gas Infrastructure

 Supervisory Control of customer load registered as Price Responsive Demand is required on the part of the PRD Provider consistent with any Relevant Electric Retail Regulatory Authority (RERRA) requirements.
 RERRA shall have the meaning specified in the PJM Operating Agreement.
-To the extent load was not already reduced, the PRD Provider is required to have remote capability to decrease the load at each location contained in the PRD Registration to the required service level when an Emergency Action triggers a Performance Assessment Interval and the Real-time LMP at the applicable location has exceeded the level at which the load was committed to reduce.
+Prior to the 2022/2023 Delivery Year, to the extent load was not already reduced, the PRD Provider is required to have the remote capability to decrease the load at each location contained in the PRD Registration to the required service level when a PJM Maximum Emergency event has been declared and the Real-time LMP at the applicable location has exceeded the level at which the load has committed to reduce.
+Effective with the 2022/2023 Delivery Year, to the extent load was not already reduced, the PRD Provider is required to have remote capability to decrease the load at each location contained in the PRD Registration to the required service level when an Emergency Action triggers a Performance Assessment Interval and the Real-time LMP at the applicable location has exceeded the level at which the load was committed to reduce.
 PRD Providers with committed PRD are required to have automation of PRD that is needed to respond to Real Time LMPs for the PRD Curves that are submitted in the PJM Energy Market.
 Automation of load response to LMP trigger without manual intervention is required to be PRD.

 However, PRD Providers may request an exception to the automation requirement for enduse customers that are a single site, a single location and a single end-use customer with supervisory control over processes with which load reduction would be accomplished.
 In this case, the end use customer site is eligible for this specific exception from standard automation requirement, but the end-use customer is still required to respond within 15 minutes to Real Time LMPs for the PRD Curves that are submitted in the PJM Energy Market.
-PRD registrations with an approved exception to the automation requirement will not have compliance measured during the Performance Assessment Intervals that fall within the 15 minute response allowance.
+Effective with 2022/2023 Delivery Year, PRD registrations with an approved exception to the automation requirement will not have compliance measured during the Performance Assessment Intervals that fall within the 15 minute response allowance.